We Represent Warehouse and Distribution Workers Denied Fair Pay in Texas and New Mexico

 Pay Structures and Overtime Requirements

-Warehouse and distribution workers may be paid hourly, by piece rate, or through incentive-based systems.
-Regardless of the method of payment, employers must calculate a regular rate and pay overtime accordingly if the employee is eligible.
+Warehouse and distribution workers may be paid hourly, by piece rate, through incentive-based systems, or on a salary, but that alone does not remove overtime rights.
+Overtime eligibility depends on an employee’s actual job duties, not just how the worker is paid.
 Employers cannot avoid overtime obligations by using alternative pay structures.
-The law requires that all compensation be included in determining the regular rate for overtime purposes.
+The law requires that all compensation be included in determining the regular rate for overtime purposes, so overtime must be based on the proper rate, not only straight time earnings.

 Compensation for Unpaid Overtime Claims